 Chiropractic care has always been safe and patients rate their experiences well as reported by Consumer Reports.
 Did you know that chiropractors have very low malpractice rates because manipulation of the spine is safe and effective?

 We have all adapted to our body styles, in good and no so good ways.
-Sitting, and looking at a computer screen all day may actually make your existing problems worse and result in neck pain.
+Sitting and looking at a computer screen all day may actually worsen your existing problems and result in neck pain.
 If the problem is longstanding, a cervical disc herniation may result.

-A chiropractic evaluation that looks at you, and how you move and function, rather than just focusing on the area of symptoms.
+A chiropractic evaluation looks at you, and how you move and function, rather than just focusing on the area of symptoms.
 This important difference will help both you and the doctor figure out why you hurt since the reason you hurt often is not the area of pain.
 Chiropractors recognize that neck pain may be from many things and will evaluate you thoroughly.
-Through the use of muscle work, manipulation of the involved joints and exercises to retrain and strengthen the problematic area, patients have helped millions of patients with neck pain over the years.
+Through the use of muscle work, manipulation of the involved joints, and exercises to retrain and strengthen the problematic area, chiropractors have helped millions of patients with neck pain over the years.

-It does require the knowledge and understanding of how the body works.
+Resolving a neck problem requires knowledge and understanding of how the body works.
 While it is true that an MRI is the only definitive way to diagnose a cervical disc problem, it is also true that many of us may have herniations in the neck or the back, yet we have no symptoms and may have no pain or problems.
 These are most recently considered incidentalomas since the finding may have little to do with why you hurt.
 This is why these types of imaging studies are only done after a short course of treatment has failed to improve the problem.

-Drugless and safe chiropractic care resolves the symptoms and the malfunction that caused your pain.
-Most people will feel better after a short trial of care, eliminating the need for costly diagnostics such as an MRI which helps you avoid costly and risky interventions.
+Drugless and safe chiropractic care resolve the symptoms and the malfunction that caused your pain.
+Most people will feel better after a short trial of care, eliminating the need for costly diagnostics such as an MRI, which helps avoid costly and risky interventions.
 Patients are often surprised by how effective the chiropractic approach is, and many continue to see chiropractors as they do their regular primary care provider.

 Chiropractors are primary care physicians for the musculoskeletal system, a unique niche in our healthcare system.

-Feel better in one visit, call us today.
+Feel better in as little as one visit, book online today.